American Academy of Diplomacy

 The American Academy of Diplomacy is a private, nonprofit, non-partisan, elected organization whose active membership is limited to men and women who have held positions of high responsibility in crafting and implementing American foreign policy.
 They have served the United States as chiefs of mission in major embassies abroad, and/or equivalent high-level foreign policy positions in Washington.

-Founded in 1983, the Academy focuses the expertise of its members on the pursuit of excellence in the practice of American diplomacy.